 The most luxurious car interior in the world won't look nice if it's not properly maintained.
 That being said, a good cleaning goes a long way.
 Even if you plan on sprucing up your car's interior in other ways, cleaning is always a mandatory first step.
 Here's a checklist of cleaning tasks to remember:

-Dispose of trash: Food containers, bottles, napkins, receipts, etc. can pile up in your car in no time.
-The golden rule car owners should make is, if you create trash in the vehicle, do your due diligence and take it with you when you get out.
+Food containers, bottles, napkins, receipts, etc. can pile up in your car in no time.
+The golden rule car owners should follow us to take out any trash you create during a drive as soon as you leave the car.

 Update your interior

 If you've given your car a thorough cleaning and it's still looking a little dated, worn, or frumpy, you should consider some updates or cheap car mods.

 If you have the budget, you may want to consider getting new upholstery.